fagan2888/workshop-cluster-training/docs/data_management.md

     - Other aspects: Licensing, citation, ethical restrictions, legal restrictions, funder requirements
 - Data security
     - IRB where required
-    - Don't take data off cluster, esp. if sensitive
+    - Don't take data off cluster, especially if sensitive

 ### Checklist

-Follow the checklist available at page 16 (Appendix A) of ICPSR's [booklet](https://www.icpsr.umich.edu/files/datamanagement/DataManagementPlans-All.pdf)
+- At a minimum, follow the checklist available at page 17 (Appendix A) of ICPSR's [booklet](https://www.icpsr.umich.edu/files/datamanagement/DataManagementPlans-All.pdf)
+- Consider the slightly more detailed project start-and-end checklists from [MIT](https://www.dropbox.com/s/fpj88gzwz291aec/Handout_dataMgmtChecklist.pdf?dl=0)

-Tool available: [DMPTool](https://dmptool.org).
-Note: You don't have to "submit" the data management plan to a funder through DMPTool unless you're explicitly asked to.
+- Tool available for Data Management Planning: [DMPTool](https://dmptool.org).
+Note that you don't have to "submit" the data management plan to a funder through DMPTool unless you're explicitly asked to by the funder.

 ### Basic folder structure
 ```